Golden King Crab

-Golden king crab are the smallest of the three main king crab species.
+Golden king crab have the mildest flavor of Alaska's three commercially-harvested types of king crab.

 King crabs, also called stone crabs, are a family of decapod crustaceans mainly found in cold seas.
 There are approximately 40 known species of king crabs.
 In Alaska, there are only three commercially harvested species; the red king crab, the blue king crab and the golden king crab.
 There is a fourth species of king crab found in Alaska; the scarlet king crab, though its low abundance and comparatively-small size make it commercially undesirable.

 Golden king crab (Lithodes aequispinus) are found from British Columbia to the Aleutian Islands and Japan.
 When compared to red and blue king crabs, golden king crab are smaller in size, averaging 5–8 lb.
 They have a golden-colored shell and five pairs of legs, the front pair carrying their claws.
 They have a distinctive carapace (the shell covering their back) with a fan-shaped "tail" tucked underneath the rear of the shell.
 Golden king crab generally have the lowest percentage of meat "infill" inside the shell.
 They taste similar to red and blue king crab, although perhaps somewhat sweeter.

 Adult females brood thousands of embryos underneath their tail flap for about a year.
 When the embryos are fully developed, they hatch as swimming larvae, but they are still susceptible to the movements of tides and currents.
 Larvae feed on plant and animal plankton for several months, undergoing several body changes with each molt.
 Eventually, the larvae settle to the ocean bottom and molt into non-swimmers, looking for the first time like king crab as we normally think of them.
 At this stage they are smaller than a dime!
 Golden king crab appear to settle in water of 300 feet or deeper.